This blog post was originally posted on March 28, 2019 and was updated on September 29, 2020.

 7. Fettuccine Alfredo

-Due to the efforts of one entrepreneurial Roman in the 1920s, fettuccine Alfredo is the most famous “Italian” dish Italians have never heard of.
+Due to the efforts of one entrepreneurial Roman in the 1920s, fettuccine Alfredo is the most famous “Italian” dish that most Italians have never heard of.

-Alfredo di Lello served his newly created dish to silent movie stars Douglas Fairbanks and Mary Pickford, and the rest was history once the two stars went home and told everyone about it.
-It consists of egg pasta tossed in butter and parmesan cheese (and no cream!), which create the rich sauce.
+Alfredo di Lello served his newly created dish to silent movie stars Douglas Fairbanks and Mary Pickford.
+The rest was history once the two stars went home and told everyone about it.
+It consists of egg pasta tossed in butter and Parmesan cheese (and no cream!), which create the rich sauce.

 8. Tagliatelle al ragù

-If you see “spaghetti Bolognese” on a restaurant menu, run the other direction!
+If you see “spaghetti Bolognese” on a restaurant menu, run the other way.

-Bolognese is tourist speak for tagliatelle al ragù, the real Italian dish that gave rise to the foreign hybrid.
-Though it is originally from Bologna, that’s just not what we call it here.
+“Bolognese” is tourist speak for tagliatelle al ragù, the real Italian dish that gave rise to the foreign hybrid.
+Though it is originally from Bologna, that’s just not what we call it here in Italy.